Connect with us

 on

-Wisconsin Football; Badgers Head Coach Luke Fickell
+Wisconsin Badgers football Head Coach Luke Fickell

 It’s almost gameday, and I’m back to bring you an “Analytics” Preview of Wisconsin Football and their Week 2 Matchup vs. Washington State!